psevestre/openid-fapi/Financial_API_Grant_Management.md

 `grant_id`: string value identifying an individual grant managed by a particular authorization server for a certain client and a certain resource owner.
 The `grant_id` value MUST be unique in the context of the authorization server that issued it.

-`grant_mode`: string value controlling the way the authorization shall handle the grant when processing an authorization request.
+`grant_management_mode`: string value controlling the way the authorization shall handle the grant when processing an authorization request.
 The defined values of `grant_mode` are:

 * `get`: the authorization server determines the grant based on the `client_id` of the authorization request and the user id of the resource owner determined via user authentication and provides the grant id in the corresponding token response.
 * `new`: the authorization server will create a fresh grant irrespective of any pre-existing grant for the client identified by the `client_id` in the autorization request and the resource owner identified by the user authentication (including Single SignOn).
 The authorization server will provide the client with the `grant_id` of the new grant in the corresponding token response.